grz0zrg/fas/README.md

 The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data.

 A free list data structure is used to handle data reuse, the program pre-allocate a pool of notes buffer that is reused.

+Audio synthesis is processed with minimum computation / branching, values which depend on note parameter change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block.

 There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when changes happen, this has room for improvements but is usually ok since this data does not change once set.